-- It is the responsibility of WTAMU officials to protect faculty, staff, and students from the effects of hazardous events.
-This involves having the primary role in identifying and mitigating hazards, preparing for, responding to, and managing the recovery from emergency situations which affect WTAMU. - 2.
+1. It is the responsibility of WTAMU officials to protect faculty, staff, and students from the effects of hazardous events.
+This involves having the primary role in identifying and

+- mitigating hazards, preparing for, responding to, and managing the recovery from emergency situations which affect WTAMU. - 2.
 It is the responsibility of WTAMU to provide in-service emergency response education for university personnel. - 3.
 It is the responsibility of WTAMU to conduct drills and exercises to prepare university personnel as well as students for emergency situations. - 4.
-To achieve the necessary objectives, an emergency program has been organized that is both integrated (employs the resources of the university, local emergency responders, organized volunteer groups, and businesses) and comprehensive (addresses mitigation/prevention, preparedness, response, and recovery).
+To achieve the necessary objectives, an emergency program has been organized using a whole-community approach.
+That is to say both integrated (employs the resources of the university, local emergency responders, organized volunteer groups, and businesses) and comprehensive (addresses mitigation/prevention, preparedness, response, and recovery).
 This plan is one element of the preparedness activities. - 5.
 This plan is based on a multi-hazard approach to emergency planning.
 It addresses general functions that may need to be performed during any emergency and is not a collection of plans for specific types of incidents.
 For example, the warning annex addresses techniques that can be used to warn faculty, staff, students and parents during any emergency situation, whatever the cause. - 6.
 The Incident Command System (ICS) will be used to manage all emergencies that occur at WTAMU.
 Use of the ICS is encouraged to perform non-emergency tasks to promote familiarity with the system.
 All essential university personnel should be trained in ICS. - 7.
 Personnel tasked in this plan are expected to develop and keep current standard operating procedures (SOP) which describe how emergency tasks will be performed.
-WTAMU is charged with ensuring the training and equipment necessary for an appropriate response are in place.

-- 8. This plan is based upon the concept that the emergency functions that must be performed by WTAMU generally parallel some normal day-to-day functions.
+WTAMU is charged with ensuring the training and equipment necessary for an appropriate response are in place. - 8.
+This plan is based upon the concept that the emergency functions that must be performed by WTAMU generally parallel some normal day-to-day functions.
 To the extent possible, the same personnel and material resources used for day-to-day activities will be employed during emergency situations.
 Because personnel and equipment resources are limited, some routine functions that do not contribute directly to the emergency may be suspended for the duration of an emergency.
 The personnel, equipment, and supplies that would normally be required for those functions will be redirected to accomplish emergency tasks. - 9.
-Local government is responsible for organizing, training, and equipping local emergency responders and emergency management personnel, providing appropriate emergency facilities, providing suitable warning and communications systems, and for contracting for emergency services.
-The state and federal governments offer programs that provide some assistance with portions of these responsibilities. - 10.
 We have adopted the National Incident Management System (NIMS) in accordance with the President's Homeland Security Directive (HSPD)-5.
 Our adoption of NIMS will provide a consistent approach to the effective management of situations involving natural or manmade disasters, or terrorism.
-NIMS allows us to integrate our response activities using a set of standardized organizational structures designed to improve interoperability between all levels of government, private sector, and nongovernmental organizations. - 11.
+NIMS allows us to integrate our response activities using a set of standardized organizational structures designed to improve interoperability between all levels of government, private sector, and nongovernmental organizations. - 10.
 This plan, in accordance with the National Response Framework (NRF), is an integral part of the national effort to prevent, and reduce America's vulnerability to terrorism, major disasters, and other emergencies, minimize the damage and recover from attacks, major disasters, and other emergencies that occur.
 In the event of an Incident of National Significance, as defined in HSPD-5, we will integrate all operations with all levels of government, private sector, and nongovernmental organizations using NRF coordinating structures, processes, and protocols.